opentdf/spec/protocol/README.md

 1. The TDF Client requests an OIDC Bearer Token (either on behalf of itself, or another entity) by first authenticating via the OpenID Connect (OIDC) Identity Provider (IdP) with Custom Claims support (in this example, Keycloak).
 As part of this authentication process, the TDF Client **must** convey a DPoP key to the IdP.
-    * To change (or rotate) its DPoP key, a client must obtain a new access token from the IdP iwth the new public signing key.
+    * To change (or rotate) its DPoP key, a client must obtain a new OIDC access token from the IdP containing its own new public signing key.
     * The TDF Client's signing keypair is ephemeral and the _private_ signing key must be known only to the TDF Client.
     * Measures should be taken to protect all TDF Client private keys, but the mechanisms for doing so are outside the scope of this spec.